 On March 13, 2014, we entered credit facilities with the Royal Bank of Canada ("RBC Credit Facilities"), which were further amended in October 2019.
-The RBC Credit Facilities are repayable on demand and are secured by a General Security Agreement with RBC, providing a first ranking security in all personal property of Novra; however, the RBC Credit Facilities are subordinated to the security provided under the Crocus Loan (see below).
+The RBC Credit Facilities are repayable on demand and are secured by a General Security Agreement with RBC, providing a first ranking security in all personal property of Novra; however, the RBC Credit Facilities were subordinated to the security provided under the Crocus Loan (see below).
 The cash collateral requirement in which we assigned a \$200 thousand non-redeemable GIC in favor of RBC was eliminated in 2019.

-The RBC Credit Facility includes a revolving demand facility up to \$845,000 and corporate Visa credit cards available for use up to a maximum limit of \$60 thousand in Canadian currency and US currency.
-There was no movement in the revolving demand facility in the current year and at December 31, 2020, our Visa credit card liability was \$2 thousand (2019-nil).
+The RBC Credit Facilities include a revolving demand facility up to \$845,000 and corporate Visa credit cards available for use up to a maximum limit of \$60 thousand in Canadian currency and US currency.
+There was no movement in the revolving demand facility in the current year and at December 31, 2021, our Visa credit card liability was \$nil (2020 - \$2 thousand).